GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service-workers/service-worker-lifecycle/index.md

 ## Be careful with timeouts

 If an operation takes more than 30 seconds to complete, the service worker can shut down.
 An example is the `fetch()` call described above.
 The fetch fails if the service worker shuts down before the [`response`](https://developer.mozilla.org/docs/Web/API/Response) is received.

-Guard against long-running operations failing by implementing a timeout mechanism.
-You can use either [`setTimeout()`](https://developer.mozilla.org/docs/Web/API/setTimeout) or the [`setInterval()`](https://developer.mozilla.org/docs/Web/API/setInterval) methods for this.
-Be aware that these methods also have a 30 second time limit.
-Usually the intent is not to keep something alive indefinitely, but to inform the user that something has gone wrong.
-Using these methods with an interval less than 30 seconds will allow you to do that.
-In cases where you need more than thirty seconds, use the [Alarms](/docs/extensions/reference/alarms/) API.